zia-lab/fdtdpie/README.md

-# fdtdpie
+# FDTDpie

-A barebones implementation of FDTD
+A barebones implementation of FDTD.